-It can be seen therefore that the costs of hire of a luxury vehicle to replace one of a similar marque under repair is recoverable when the owner confirms that they would have made use of that vehicle during the repair period and they desire to have the same level of comfort in the interim.
+It can be seen therefore that the costs of hire of a luxury vehicle to replace one of a similar marque under repair is recoverable when the owner confirms that they would have made use of that vehicle during the repair period and they desire the same level of comfort, luxury or even prestige, in the interim.

 Lee v Strelnicks; Souaid v Nahas; Cassim v Nguyen; Rixon v Arsalan NSWCA 115 Meagher JA,White JA, Emmett AJA, 18 June 2020 Read case